 I was born in Scotland, raised in Brisbane, Australia and began my teaching career in the state and private education systems of Queensland, Australia.

-Prior to joining GEMS Singapore, I was the Director of global school services for the International Baccalaureate and oversaw the authorisation and evaluation of all IB across the globe.
+Prior to joining XCL World Academy (formerly known as GEMS World Academy Singapore) Holiday Academy, I was the Director of global school services for the International Baccalaureate and oversaw the authorisation and evaluation of all IB across the globe.

 Students may be surprised to know that I have lived on four continents and can speak Bahasa Indonesia as well as a small amount of Dutch.

 I believe in an education that focuses on the development of the whole child, both in the classroom and in the world outside.
 Nurturing independent learning skills, and encouraging every student to take responsibility for their learning.

 I think it is important to develop students’ academic, social and emotional well-being, while focusing on international-mindedness and the development of strong personal values.
 Modern education systems need to provide outstanding international education through a balanced curriculum delivered across academics, sports and the arts.